How often should I water my Christmas cactus?

 The secret to growing Christmas cactus successfully is getting the conditions just right.
 Your watering routine is an important part of this, and doing this every 14 to 21 days should guarantee a healthy plant.
 However, these are the factors which might affect how you adjust your watering schedule.

-1. Every 14-21 days when conditions are right
+Water every 14-21 days when conditions are right

 Ensuring the potting soil is well-draining and loose will mean that you can stick to the 14-21 watering routine for your Christmas cactus.

-'A blend of two parts compost, with one part fine bark and one part grit or pumice, will ensure no excess moisture or residue hangs around the delicate roots after watering,' say Keira Kay, Bloom & Wild's plant expert.
+'Christmas cactus likes its soil to be gently moist, but definitely not waterlogged,' says Rachel Bull, head of gardens on H&G, and houseplant fanatic.
+'A blend of two parts compost, with one part fine bark and one part grit, such as this from Amazon, or pumice, will ensure no excess moisture or residue hangs around the delicate roots after watering.'

 The size of your container, the light levels and room temperature can also affect how healthy your Christmas cactus will be and how often you will need to water it.

-'Holiday cacti grow best when they are placed in a location with partial shade, such as an east or west facing window, with a temperature between 70° and 80℉,' say the plant experts at the University of New Hampshire.
+'Holiday cacti grow best when they are placed in a location with partial shade, such as an east or west facing window, with a temperature between 70F and 80F,' say the plant experts at the University of New Hampshire.
 'Exposure to too much bright sunlight, especially in the summer months, can burn the foliage and not enough light can slow growth and cause the soil mix to dry too slowly.
 When in doubt, err on the side of under-watering as opposed to over-watering.'

-2. When the top half of the soil feels dry
+Water when the top half of the soil feels dry

 Christmas cacti aren't dessert cacti, but tropical forest cacti, so they shouldn't be treated as drought-loving.

-3. Not at all while the pot is waterlogged
+Do not water while the pot is waterlogged

 If you discover that your Christmas cactus has been sitting in water, lift it out of the pot, snip off rotting roots before washing the remaining roots.
 Then repot and allow the plant to dry out a little, before performing the finger dip test ahead of watering again.